LawrenceBLu/LawrenceBLu/README.md

 ## Hi there! :smile:
 **Welcome to my GitHub!**

-I am Lawrence, a 3rd-year student at the University of California, Irvine pursuing a degree in Computer Science.
-Currently, I have an interest in artificial intelligence so I hope to explore that path more in the future.
+I am Lawrence, a graduate from the University of California, Irvine with a degree in Computer Science and a minor in Statistics.
+Currently, I have an interest in deep learning so I have been exploring more related to neural networks and deep reinforcement learning.
 Feel free to check out my page!

 ## Find me here!